 Common Mistakes Students Make While Answering Deep Water Questions

-Deep Water loses marks not on content but on answer-writing structure.
-The five mistakes below recur in the marker reports for this chapter, with the marking-scheme impact in red.
+Deep Water loses marks on answer structure, not content.
+The five mistakes below recur in marker reports, with the marking-scheme impact in red.

 • Confusing the YMCA pool with the Lake Wentworth episode.
 The misadventure happened at the YMCA pool in Yakima when Douglas was ten or eleven; the validation swim was at Lake Wentworth years later.
 Swapping the two costs the chronology mark in a 5-marker.